rovertronic/Mario-Builder-64/README.md

   - If you're planning on making maps bigger than 2x bounds, change the value of `WORLD_SCALE` in `config.h` to a bigger value. `3.5f` should be enough for 4x boundaries but you can go up to `4.0f` if you somehow still get rendering glitches on your map.

 It also uncringes the way that apply_patch.sh works, and removes the black border.

-This repo needs gcc in order to be able to build it.
-To install it, run `sudo apt install gcc-mips-linux-gnu`

 # UltraSM64

 - This repo contains a full decompilation of Super Mario 64 (J), (U), (E), and (SH).